Paris police release rapper Lil Baby, hand him drug fine

+After his release, the Grammy-nominated rapper from Atlanta posted on Instagram “I’m Good” and said that he was heading back to the U.S.

-Plainclothes police stopped Harden, Lil Baby and his bodyguard because a strong smell of cannabis was coming from their car, according to a French police officials who spoke on condition of anonymity because they weren’t authorized to be publicly named.
+Plainclothes police stopped Harden, Lil Baby and his bodyguard because a strong smell of cannabis was coming from their car, according to a French police official who spoke on condition of anonymity because they weren’t authorized to be publicly named.

 The official said that Lil Baby, whose real name is Dominique Jones, initially refused to allow police to check the car.
 The situation was tense because the Americans didn’t understand what was happening.
 Uniformed officers then arrived and proceeded to search the car, finding 32 grams of cannabis, according to the official.